Published by admin on 15 Jul 2025

 Xpeng also announced in February 2025 it will launch customized smart driving insurance products with insurance companies, the second carmaker in the world to do so after Jiyue and a major step for AD as Xpeng is offering to “take responsibility for potential smart driving accidents with the help of insurance products to demonstrate its confidence in its abilities as well as to increase the trust of its users”.

-MY TAKE: This market opportunity is huge.
+MY TAKE: This market opportunity is huge, albeit with an unknown timeline and route for L4 monetization.
 Xpeng’s smart driving, like AI in general, could develop much faster than expected, rapidly boosting their EV sales and giving them a major edge over competitors.

 6. Humanoid Robots (Iron Robot)